JWST and ALMA Multiple-Line Study in and around a Galaxy at $z=8.496$: Optical to FIR Line Ratios and the Onset of an Outflow Promoting Ionizing Photon Escape: Data analysis

 \subsection{Full SED analysis and physical properties}

 Figure \ref{fig:full_sed} shows the \jwst\ and ALMA image cutouts, including the segmentation map (top), and the optical--mm photometry in the observed frame (i.e. no lens correction) measured with \hst, \jwst, and ALMA for \targ\ (bottom).
 A significant flux enhancement is observed in the F444W filter (rest-frame $\sim$4000--5000${\rm \AA}$).
-Some remarkably massive early galaxies have been reported at $z\sim7$--11 whose SED shape shows a secondary peak, most likely because of the strong Balmer break in the NIRCam LW filters \citep{labbe2022}.
-In contrast, the MIRI photometry of \targ\ suggests the flux enhancement only occurs in the F444W filter, which is explained by the strong \oiii+H$\beta$ emission lines, rather than a large stellar mass.
+Some remarkably massive early galaxy candidates have been reported at $z\sim7$--11 whose SED shape shows a secondary peak, likely because of the strong Balmer break in the NIRCam LW filters \citep{labbe2022}.
+However, the secondary peak might be explained by contributions from strong emission lines of \oiii$\lambda$5007+H$\beta$ \citep{endsley2022b}, where the lack of the longer wavelength data challenges drawing a definitive conclusion.
+In contrast, the presence of the MIRI photometry in \targ\ shows the flux enhancement only occurs in the F444W filter, which helps conclude that the flux enhancement in the F444W filter is caused by strong \oiii+H$\beta$ emission lines, rather than a large stellar mass.
 Such strong contributions of the \oiii+H$\beta$ lines also agree with the extended morphology observed in the F444W filter, which is interpreted as the presence of the extended ionized gas emission (Section \ref{sec:morph}).

 To perform a panchromatic characterization of \targ, we perform SED fitting to the optical--mm photometry using {\sc cigale} \citep{burgarella2005, noll2009, boquien2019}.
 While we examine the FIR SED in Section \ref{sec:fir_sed}, the SED modelling with {\sc cigale} allows us to take the energy balance between the dust absorption and re-emission into account, which is complementary with the independent FIR SED analysis.
 The fitting was performed similarly as in \cite{fujimoto2022b}, and we summarize the details of the fitting and parameter ranges used in the fitting in the Appendix.